jlyonsmith/HowTo/Install/ProxMox.md

 Restart network, `systemctl restart networking` or `ifreload -a`.
 Use `ifreload -s -a` to test manual changes.

 Add a `vmbr0` (external) and a `vmbr1` (internal) network bridges in the GUI.
-Then add the `up route` entries for additional IP addresses to `vmbr0`.
+Then add `up ip route add x.x.x.x/32 dev vmbr0` and `down ip route del x.x.x.x/32 dev vmbr0` entries for additional IPv4 addresses to `vmbr0`.
 You cannot edit those in the GUI, but ProxMox will preserve them.

 ## Using Standard HTTPS port